MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/index.md

 ---
 title: "Android Emulator Setup"
 description: "The Android Emulator can be run in a variety of configurations to simulate different devices.
-This guide explain how to prepare the Android Emulator for testing your app." ms.prod: xamarin ms.assetid: 889963B7-F4DA-41D9-9B8D-B733BB71A329 ms.technology: xamarin-android
+This guide explains how to prepare the Android Emulator for testing your app." ms.prod: xamarin ms.assetid: 889963B7-F4DA-41D9-9B8D-B733BB71A329 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 06/22/2018
+ms.date: 08/27/2018
 ---

 # Android Emulator Setup

-_This guide explain how to prepare the Android Emulator for testing your app._
+_This guide explains how to prepare the Android Emulator for testing your app._

 ## Overview